Five Steps for a Good Confession:

 Do I trust that God will care for all of my material and spiritual needs?

-the United States Conference of Catholic Bishops website and read today's mass readings, or listen
+the United States Conference of Catholic Bishops website and read or listen to today's mass readings.

 By purchasing gift certificates to various local vendors at no additional cost to you,